Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 Also, you can resize the Cluster from *Cluster details page*, by clicking on the appropriative **quick actions** icon there.

-## Delete a Cluster
+## Delete Cluster
-To delete the Cluster do the following:
+To delete the Cluster, do the following:
 - identify this unnecessary Cluster on the *Clusters page*;
 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Cluster deletion on the next opened *Confirmation window*.